followmyutopia/devextreme-documentation/api-reference/30 Data Layer/DataSource/1 Configuration/store/type.md

 - "parse"
  Creates a **ParseStore**.
 This value requires the [Parse extension](https://github.com/DevExpress/DevExtreme-Data-Parse).

 Each store has its own set of options.
 They are detailed on the links in the list above.
-Note that these options should be set in the **DataSource** | **store** object.
+Note that these options should be set in the **DataSource**.**store** object.
 <!--/fullDescription-->